 It should be noted that, unlike in the USA, punitive damages are not available.

-These will vary from one member state to another, depending on locally applicable laws.
+These vary from one member state to another, depending on locally applicable laws.

-Judgments and enforcement of judgments will vary from one member state to another, depending on local laws.
+Judgments and enforcement of judgments vary from one member state to another, depending on local laws.

-As mentioned previously, it is now up to member states to implement the Directive into their domestic laws and they have until December 2022 to do so.
-The manner in which the countries implement their laws is a topic of great interest and debate among social and legal commentators.
-Amendments to regimes regarding third-party funding may be more prevalent in member states now, given the express introduction of this topic within the EU Directive and the novelty of this for some member states.
+The manner in which the member states implement their laws continues to be a topic of interest and debate among social and legal commentators.
+Amendments to regimes regarding third-party funding are becoming more prevalent in member states now, given the express introduction of this topic within the Directive and the novelty of this for some member states.

 Challenges and Complications – EU Directive (2020/1828)

 The EU’s Directive (2020/1828) on representative actions for the protection of the collective interests of consumers (the “Directive”) was published in the EU Official Journal on 4 December 2020 and came into force on 24 December 2020.
-Member states now have until December 2022 to implement it into their domestic law.
+Member states had until December 2022 to implement it into their domestic law.
 Several member states missed this deadline, although many have since prepared draft legislation and transposition arrangements are underway.
 The Directive took effect on 25 June 2023.

 Implementation of the Directive into domestic law